mardanyan/translit/README.md

 This is a tool to transliterate inconsistently romanized text.
 It is tested on Armenian (hy-AM)

 ## Problem description
  Every language has its own story, and these stories are usually not known outside their own communities.
+Wikipedia has similar stories for [Greek](https://en.wikipedia.org/wiki/Greeklish), [Persian](https://en.wikipedia.org/wiki/Fingilish).
 TODO

 ## Source of the data